For daily wit & wisdom, sign up for the Almanac newsletter.

 Great horned owls don’t usually make their own nests.
 Instead, they repurpose the abandoned ones of other large birds, and the appearance of their nests varies depending on the species that originally constructed them.

-Their clutches can range in size from 1 to 6 eggs, most commonly 2, taking 28 to 37 days to incubate.
-Though their fuzzy, white young may climb out of the nest as early as five weeks after hatching, they don’t often fly until 9 to 10 weeks of age.
+Their clutches can range in size from one to six eggs, most commonly two, taking 28 to 37 days to incubate.
+Though the fuzzy, white young may climb out of the nest as early as five weeks after hatching, they don’t often fly until 9 to 10 weeks of age.

 Then, great horned owl parents—who pair for life—share the duty of feeding the owlets, sometimes up to several months after hatching.
 This is why great horned owls nest as early as February: Their young are seldom prepared to hunt for themselves until September or even October.